-SOG is a leader in knife manufacturing and their knives have won praise with many in the industry.
-The SOG Flash II is an excellent affordable choice for the every-day-carry knife and looks similar in appearance to the Benchmade Griptilian.
+SOG is a popular tactical knife manufacturer and their pocket knives have won praise with many in the industry.
+The SOG Flash II is another excellent affordable choice for the every-day-carry knife .
 It’s razor sharp with an AUS-8 stainless steel blade which is partially serrated and very durable.
 The Flash II uses spring assisted opening technology which ensures a fast, smooth opening and the handle is glass-reinforced nylon which results in a lightweight yet strong design.
 For added safety the knife includes a locking switch which will ensure the blade does not accidentally deploy.
-Again, this knife is a solid all-rounder which is well built and insanely sharp.
-The SOG Flash II has gathered over 200 reviews on Amazon and reviewers have given it an average rating of 4.6.
-It may not hold its own against some of the more expensive knives but for under $50 it’s a great buy. >> Click here for current pricing and reviews on the SOG Flash II.

 Chris Reeve Sebenza

 In the knife community Chris Reeve is synonymous with quality and innovation and no discussion of best pocket knives is complete without mentioning the Sebenza.
 The Chris Reeve Sebenza has long been regarded by the industry as one of the best folding knives money can buy.
 It has a titanium frame lock design that combines simplicity with durability and a blade made from S35VN stainless steel that forever retains its edge.
 Once opened and locked the knife feels as solid as a fixed blade and holds comfortably in the hand.
 The quality is truly second to none and it’ll shave the hairs on your chin right out of the box!